Columbia, Missouri: Education

-Columbia and much of the surrounding area lies within the Columbia Public School District.
+Almost all of the Columbia city limits, and much of the surrounding area, lie within the Columbia Public School District.
 The district enrolled more than 18,000 students and had a budget of $281 million for the 2019–20 school year.

-It is above the state average in both attendance percentage and graduation rate.
-The city operates four public high schools which cover grades 9–12: David H. Hickman High School, Rock Bridge High School, Muriel Battle High School, and Frederick Douglass High School.
+95.4% of adults age 25 and older in the city have a high school diploma.
+In 2022, Columbia Public Schools recorded a 67.7% attendance rate, lower than the state average of 76.2%.
+Last year's graduation rate for the class of 2022 was 90%, while the class of 2021's graduation rate was reported at 89%.
+According to statewide numbers for 2022, Missouri's overall graduation rate was 91.16%.
+The Columbia school district operates four public high schools which cover grades 9–12: David H. Hickman High School, Rock Bridge High School, Muriel Battle High School, and Frederick Douglass High School.
 Rock Bridge is one of two Missouri high schools to receive a silver medal by U.S. News & World Report, putting it in the Top 3% of all high schools in the nation.
 Hickman has been on Newsweek magazine's list of Top 1,300 schools in the country for the past three years and has more named presidential scholars than any other public high school in the US.
 There are also several private high schools located in the city, including Christian Fellowship School, Columbia Independent School, Heritage Academy, Christian Chapel Academy, and Tolton High School.

 CPS also manages seven middle schools: Jefferson, West, Oakland, Gentry, Smithton, Lange, and John Warner.
-John Warner Middle School first opened for the 2020/21 school year..
+John Warner Middle School first opened for the 2020/21 school year.

+A very small portion of the city limits is in Hallsville R-IV School District.
+The sole high school of that district is Hallsville High School.

+The United States census estimated that 55.3% of adults ages 25 and up in Columbia hold a bachelor's degree or higher.
+While only 31.2% of Missourians hold a bachelor's degree.

 The city has three institutions of higher education: the University of Missouri, Stephens College, and Columbia College, all of which surround Downtown Columbia.
 The city is the headquarters of the University of Missouri System, which operates campuses in St. Louis, Kansas City, and Rolla.
-Moberly Area Community College, Central Methodist University, and William Woods University as well as operates satellite campuses in Columbia.
+Moberly Area Community College, Central Methodist University, and William Woods University, as well as satellite campuses in Columbia.